ncbroberg/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate in Economics at the European University Institute, working under the supervision of Andrea Ichino and Andrea Mattozzi.
-I am interested in empirical political economy and public economics.i
+I am a PhD candidate in Economics at the European University Institute (EUI), working under the supervision of Andrea Ichino and Andrea Mattozzi.
+I am also Research Associate at the Migration Policy Centre within the Robert Schuman Centre at the EUI.

+I am interested in applied microeconometrics, political economy, migration, labour and public economics.